-Effects of Functions of TTCF on Members of the Public
+Effects of Functions of the TTCF on Members of the Public

-The main function of the Trinidad and Tobago Cadet Force is youth and National development achieved through a character-building training process that produces exemplary individuals, as well as maintaining a superior training organization that represents excellence, diversity and versatility.
+The main functions of the Trinidad and Tobago Cadet Force are the development of youths and the promotion of national service, which is achieved through a character-building training programme, designed to produce exemplary individuals.
+The organization also maintains a superior training program that represents excellence, diversity and versatility.